seven1m/flickr_party/README.markdown

     f = Flickr.new(API_KEY, SECRET)

     # The code supports real application authentication.
-    f.auth_url # returns the url you should send the user to f.complete_auth # once the user has authorized the app thru flickr
+    url = f.auth_url # returns the url you should send the user to `open #{url}` # open in browser

+    # This is just a way to pause until the user says go.
+    # If you're building a gui app or web-based app, you will obviously do something different.
+    print 'Press any key once you have authorized the app...' require "highline/system_extensions"
+    HighLine::SystemExtensions.get_character

+    f.complete_auth

     # The wrapper uses method_missing to accept any method supported by the API (now or in the future).
     # For instance, the method "flickr.activity.userPhotos" is called with the code below.